rrovetto/rrovetto/written-works-list.md

 - "AstroPortal: An ontology repository concept for astronomy, astronautics and other space topics" submitted (but rejected) to IJCKG 2021

 - "Ethics in Ontology", 2016-present, [PhilPapers](https://philpapers.org/rec/ROVEIO)
+- "Ethical Aspects of Ontology and Semantic Modeling: Toward a New Discipline" Submitted March 2021 to AAAI / ACM Conference on Artificial Intelligence, Ethics, and Society
 - "Ethical Aspects of Ontology Development and Use", submitted (but rejected) to IJCKG 2021 - [Purchase here](https://booking.setmore.com/scheduleappointment/f18db686-98bb-41dd-9097-35218b2a1091/services/52c02ada-fdff-4ba4-9e78-d4c1f3de9f5d)
 - "Ethical aspects of Knowledge Engineering - Toward the Ethics of Ontology", submitted (but rejected) to EKAW2022.
 - "Ethics of Semantics" in [US2TS 2022](https://us2ts.org/2022/program) ([accepted poster](https://github.com/rrovetto/rrovetto/blob/26fe71b0bbc4452ea08e56464a92afcad4cdb638/affiliations-and-work/papers/PROOF_US2TS_Posters_ethics_space.JPG))